Funding opportunity

 - context-specific evidence.

 The objective of the Dimensions Canada program is to strengthen the Canadian research ecosystem by advancing EDI through collaboration and mobilization of resources to optimize the sharing of knowledge.
 This program is based on the premise that institutions’ EDI commitments extend beyond their own communities.
-Dimensions Canada grant applications must clearly show how the members of the project team will collaborate and co-create resources so as to maximize impact on the entire research community and contribute more broadly to transforming the culture of this ecosystem.
+Dimensions Canada grant applications must clearly show how the members of the project team will collaborate over the course of one year and co-create resources to maximize impact on the entire research community and contribute more broadly to transforming the culture of this ecosystem.

 The project teams must develop projects that: